slimyslimslm/Right_Triangle/README.md

 # Right_Triangle
-ima add to this later
+ima add to this later.
+im a noob dont be too harsh